Great Lakes Storm of 1913: November 8

 By Saturday, the storm's status had been upgraded to "severe".
 At 10:00 a.m., Coast Guard stations and Weather Bureau offices at Lake Superior ports raised white pennants above red and black storm warning flags, indicating a storm warning with northwesterly winds.
 The storm was centered over eastern Lake Superior, covering the entire lake basin.
 The weather forecast of the Times-Herald stated southerly winds had remained "moderate to brisk".
 Northwesterly winds had reached gale strength on northern Lake Michigan and western Lake Superior.
-Gale wind flags were raised at more than a hundred ports, but many captains continued their journeys.
-Long ships traveled through the St. Marys River all that day, through the Straits of Mackinac all night and up the Detroit and St. Clair rivers early the following morning.
+Gale wind flags were raised at more than 100 ports, but many captains continued their journeys.
+Long ships traveled through the St. Marys River all that day, through the Straits of Mackinac all night, and up the Detroit and St. Clair rivers early the following morning.

-The 472 ft steel bulk freighter L. C. Waldo, eighteen hours out of Two Harbors, Minnesota, was overrun by monster waves out of the northwest on Lake Superior.
-Approximately forty-five miles northeast of the Keweenaw Peninsula, an estimated 50 ft rogue wave smashed the wheelhouse; bent the steel floor of the compass room; swept the wheelsman out of the wheelhouse; and tore three of the walls from the "texas", the level of the deck house below the wheelhouse.
+The 472 ft steel bulk freighter L. C. Waldo, 18 hours out of Two Harbors, Minnesota, was overrun by monster waves out of the northwest on Lake Superior.
+Approximately 45 miles northeast of Keweenaw Peninsula, an estimated 50 ft rogue wave smashed the wheelhouse; bent the steel floor of the compass room; swept the wheelsman out of the wheelhouse; and tore three of the walls from the Texas (the level of the deck house below the wheelhouse).
 The captain ordered that the ship be turned around to try to reach shelter behind the Keweenaw Peninsula.
-As recounted by second mate Feeger: "The wind sent on gigantic wave after another over parts of the ship...The snow was so blinding that none of us could see 50 feet ahead".
-L. C. Waldos rudder then failed; helpless without it, 70 mph winds drove the ship aground on Gull Rock near Manitou Island.
-With the bow wedged in the rocks, the hull shredded and a crack forming in the deck, the captain ordered everyone to the bow and that the ship be flooded to prevent her from being washed back into the depths of the lake.
-The steward's wife and her mother were reluctant to leave the stern and the crew struggled to carry them over hundreds of feet of open deck in the storm, including traversing a now-widening crack.
+As recounted by second mate Feeger: "The wind sent one gigantic wave after another over parts of the ship...The snow was so blinding that none of us could see 50 feet ahead".
+Waldos rudder then failed; helpless without it, 70 mph winds drove the ship aground on Gull Rock near Manitou Island.
+With the bow wedged in the rocks, the hull shredded, and a crack forming in the deck, the captain ordered everyone to the bow and to flooded ship to prevent her from being washed back into the depths of the lake.
+The steward's wife and her mother were reluctant to leave the stern, and the crew struggled to carry them over hundreds of feet of open deck in the storm, including traversing a widening crack.
 During the process the chief engineer and two stokers ran the ship at full power to try to wedge the bow further onto the shore.
 They then abandoned the stern and took shelter with the others in the unheated windlass room.